Architecture Series - Model View Presenter with Coordinators (MVP-C)

 private var listCoordinator: PlayerListCoordinator? { coordinator as?
 PlayerListCoordinator }

-The Views and the Presenters have kept mostly the same number of LOC.
+The Views and Presenters generally maintained the same number of lines of code.
+However, there was a

 .

-So, as expected, the main beneficiaries of this pattern are the View Controllers.
+As anticipated, the primary beneficiaries of this pattern are the View Controllers.

 Useful Links